Invariants of Tutte Partitions and a $q$-Analogue: -Tutte-Grothendieck invariants

 \begin{proof} It is clear that $\tau(M;x,y)$ satisfies \ref{qP1}.
 If $M$ is prime-free, then $\tau(M;x,y)=x^{r(M)}y^{\nu(M)}$, and since any minor of $M$ is also prime-free, for any atom $e\in M$ we have that

 Therefore, $\tau(M;x,y)=\tau(M(e);x,y)\tau(M/e;x,y)$, which shows that $\tau(M;x,y)$ satisfies \ref{qP2}.
-If $M$ is not prime-free, then as in the proof of Theorem~\ref{thm:T-comp_partition_exist}, if $e\in\mL$ is an independent atom that is contained in all coloops of $M$, then by Lemma~\ref{prop:lattice_partition} there is a minimal $q$-partition $\mathcal{S}(e)$ of $\mL$ and a Tutte partition $\mathcal{P}$ that is a refinement of $\mS(e)$.
+If $M$ is not prime-free, then as in the proof of Theorem~\ref{thm:T-comp_partition_exist}, if $e\in\mL$ is an independent atom that is contained in all coloops of $M$, then there a Tutte partition $\mathcal{P}$ that is a refinement of a proper interval decomposition $\mathcal{P}(e)$.
 That is, $M$ has a Tutte partition of the form

 where $\mP'$ is a Tutte partition of the minor $M(e^c)$, $\mP''$ is a Tutte partition of the minor $M/e$, and $\mP_k$ is a Tutte partition of the minor $M([e_k,\bar{e}_k])$ for each $k$.
 Therefore,

 which shows that $\tau(M;x,y)$ satisfies \ref{qP3}. \end{proof}